-The Pioneer Trek has become a popular activity for LDS church members to experience the life of the Utah pioneers.
+The Pioneer Trek has become a popular activity for LDS church members.
+It's an opportunity to experience a little bit of the life lived by the Utah pioneers.
 It is a way for them to learn and experience a little part of the challenges and sacrifices they faced as they made their way across the plains of America in search for religious freedom.

 The Trek Experience